bpwhelan/gsm-docs/docs/getting-started/deck.md

       - `Clipboard Enabled`: `OFF` - Saves resources.
 Linux Clipboard compatibility is not great compared to Windows, and I recommend using websocket anyway.
     - Features Settings:
         - `Open Anki Note in Edit View`: `OFF` - It's pretty distracting on Deck.

+    ### 6. Put it all together

+    - Start GSM, OBS, Anki
+    - Launch your Game
+    - Launch OCR/Texthooker
+    - Play normally, alt tab between game and texthooker as needed for lookups and mining.
+    - Overlay support is experimental on Deck, so may not work correctly.

     <details>
       <summary>📸 Complete Installation Screenshots (Click to expand)</summary>